DiamondLightSource/pymalcolm/docs/tutorials/hello.rst

 The class we define is called ``HelloPart`` and it subclasses from `Part`.
-It implements `Part.setup` so that it can register two methods with the
+It implements `Part.setup` so that it can register two methods with the `PartRegistrar` object passed to it by it's `Controller`.

 It has a a method called ``greet`` that has a `decorator`_ on it and contains the actual business logic.
 In Python, decorators can be stacked many deep and can modify the function or class they are attached to.
 It also has a special `type comment`_ that tells some IDEs like PyCharm what type the arguments and return value are.

 The decorator and type comment work together to annotate the function at runtime with a special ``call_types`` variable that Malcolm uses to validate and provide introspection information about the Method.

-Let's take a closer look at those decorators.

-1. `method_takes` defines the arguments that the ``greet`` method will take and hence the contents of the  ``parameters`` argument.
-Malcolm will take any input arguments, validate them, and create a `Map` instance with the `method_takes` arguments

-2. `method_returns` defines the values that the method will return.
-Malcolm will create an empty `Map` configured to validate the items specified in `method_returns` and pass it as ``return_map``, the final argument to ``greet``.

-Both of these decorators consumes their arguments in groups of 3:

-- name (str): The name of the argument
-- meta (`VMeta`): A Meta object that will validate that argument
-- `OPTIONAL`/`REQUIRED`/default_value: If REQUIRED then the argument must be specified, if OPTIONAL then it may be specified, otherwise the value is used as a default value for the argument

 Inside the actual function, we print a message just so we can see what is happening, then sleep for a bit to simulate doing some work, then place the greeting into the return map and return it.

-There is also a `method_takes` decorator on the class.
-This is used to define the parameters that ``HelloPart.__init__`` should receive in it's params `Map`.
-The reason it's on the class rather than the ``__init__`` function is because it's less likely to get lost there when subclassing.

-The last thing to explain is the `super` call in ``__init__``.
-This is a Python construct that lets us reliably call methods of our superclass that we have just overridden, even if multiple inheritance is used.
-If someone instantiates HelloPart, then ``super(HelloPart, self).__init__`` will return the ``__init__`` function of the `Part`, bound so that ``self`` does not need to be passed into it.
-It's not necessary to understand what `super` does, but it is necessary to use it when you need to call the method you have just overridden, otherwise your class may not behave correctly if subclassed and multiple inheritance is used.
+There is also a second method called ``error`` that just raises an error.
+This doesn't need a decorator as it doesn't take any arguments or return anything.

 Conclusion
 ----------